ssc-maire/AniMAIRE-public/README.md

 G4CashKarpRKF45 is called
 ```

 Feel free to contribute to this package through forks and pull requests; the package is intended for usage and potential modification by the community.
-If you have any questions about this software, please contact myself, [https://github.com/ChrisSWDavis](https://github.com/ChrisSWDavis), the primary author of this package.

 While this package is new, it fundamentally relies on Magnetocosmics through the [AsympDirsCalculator package](https://github.com/ssc-maire/AsymptoticDirectionsCalculator-public), and it is likely that the community will eventually create a successor for Magnetocosmics.
 One attempt to do this is the [OTSO software](https://github.com/NLarsen15/OTSO), which is also designed to be open-source and community oriented.
 We hope that in the future, AniMAIRE could be integrated with OTSO.